Berlin cannibal is sentenced to life imprisonment

 Günzel, 58, cut the body into small pieces in a kind of abattoir he built in his basement, before burying them in his garden.
 There was no evidence that he ate any part of the victim.

-In a more famous case, which took place in 2001 and which shocked Germany, Armin Meiwes, nicknamed the “Rotenburg cannibal”, was sentenced to life in prison.
+In a more famous 2001 case that shocked Germany, Armin Meiwes, nicknamed the “Rotenburg cannibal”, was sentenced to life in prison.
 The computer technician castrated another man, apparently with his consent, murdered him with a stab to the neck and ate his flesh.
 The two had met over the internet.
 The Berlin engineer’s body was cut into pieces and frozen, to be consumed piecemeal.